super-racoon42/RL-Arcade-Car-Game/README.md

 # RL Arcade Car Game

 A small project where I recreated an arcade-style car game in **PICO-8**, inspired by an old McDonald's toy.
-I also built a **Reinforcement Learning agent in Python** capable of beating the game.
+I also built a **Reinforcement Learning agent in Python** (using the Q-Learning Method) capable of beating the game.

 ---